findkit/findkit/packages/docs/docs/workers/index.md

 // my-worker.js
 // Workers are ESM modules with a default export export default {
-	// The worker can handle one or more events async fetch(request, context, next) {
+	// The worker can have one or more handlers async fetch(request, context, next) {
-		// The fetch event allows you to hook into every http request the
+		// The fetch handler allows you to hook into every http request the
 		// crawler sends out.
 The request and response objects implement
 		// the WHATWG Fetch Standard aka the Fetch API console.log("Worker running in ", request.url);